 At some point between 21 and 50 days, your creditors will meet with the trustee to discuss their concerns.
 By 45 days after this meeting, your trustee and creditors will meet in court to settle on the payment plan.
 You will spend the next three to five years adhering to the repayment plan, after which time remaining debts get discharged when the repayment period is over; you must attend a debtor education course to help you stay out of debt in the future.

-Declaring Bankruptcy Impacts Your Credit
+Declaring Bankruptcy Impacts Your Credit Score

-Declaring bankruptcy shows that you are no longer staying on top of your debts, and the action does impact your credit score.
+Filing for bankruptcy shows that you are no longer staying on top of your debts, and the action does impact your credit score.

 If you declare Chapter 7 bankruptcy, the bankruptcy stays on your credit report for up to 10 years.
 It has a significant impact at first, but this impact lessens as you start rebuilding your credit file and recovering from bankruptcy.